Mechanical Engineering, PhD

 - Thermodynamics of Materials (MSE2)

-The objective of the oral exam, also referred to as the area exam, is to assess a student’s potential to perform independent research in the chosen field of specialization.
-This exam can be administered at any time after passing the written comprehensive exams but no later than the end of the semester in which the written exams are taken and passed.
-The exam shall be publicly advertised at least one week in advance and all faculty members, and students may attend and participate.
+The objective of the oral exam is to assess a student’s potential to perform independent research in the chosen field of specialization.
+This exam shall be administered no later than the end of the semester in which the written exams are taken and passed.
+The exam shall be publicly advertised at least one week in advance and all faculty members and students may attend and participate.

-Oral Area Examination Procedure: The student’s research advisor convenes and chairs an oral examination committee comprised of a minimum of three faculty or affiliated faculty members of the MIE department deemed appropriate to the student’s research field.
-This committee provides a set of technical papers pertinent to the student’s research area.
-The oral examination committee will then conduct the area exam that comprises the following two parts (both to be completed in a one-hour session):
+Oral examination procedure: The student’s research advisor convenes and chairs an oral examination committee comprised of a minimum of three faculty members deemed appropriate by the research advisor.
+This committee provides a set of technical papers pertinent to the student’s research area at least one month before the examination.
+The oral examination committee will then conduct the exam that comprises the following two parts (both completed in a one-hour session):

-- A thirty-minute oral presentation on a select number of papers out of the assigned technical papers
+- A 30-minute oral presentation on a selected number of papers out of the assigned technical papers

-- A thirty-minute oral exam consisting of committee members’ questions and evaluation of the student covering topics specifically related to the student’s research area
+- A 30-minute oral exam by committee members’ questions and evaluation of the student covering topics specifically related to the student’s research area

-Grading Procedure and Results of the Written Comprehensive Examination: The MIE graduate affairs committee (GAC) will review all students’ performance in the written comprehensive exams.
-Depending on the results of both major and minor exams and in consultation with the student’s research advisor, the GAC will recommend one of the following three possible options:
+Grading procedure and results of the written comprehensive examination: The MIE Graduate Affairs Committee will review all students’ performance in the written comprehensive exams.
+Depending on the results of both major and minor exams and in consultation with the student’s research advisor, the Graduate Affairs Committee will recommend one of the following three possible options:

-- No invitation to oral area exam: The student will be dismissed from the program.
-He or she may be granted an MS degree if the requirements are already met; otherwise, the student may continue to fulfill the requirements for a master's degree in industrial engineering (IE), mechanical engineering (ME), or operations research (OR).
+- No invitation to oral exam: The student will be dismissed from the program.
+He or she may be granted a master' degree if the requirements are already met; otherwise, the student may continue to fulfill the requirements for a master's degree in industrial engineering (IE), mechanical engineering (ME), or operations research (OR).

-Grading Procedure and Results of the Oral Area Examination: If a student's performance in the oral area exam is not satisfactory, the student will be dismissed from the program.
-He or she may be granted an MS degree if the requirements are met; otherwise, the student may continue to fulfill the requirements for a master's degree in industrial engineering (IE), mechanical engineering (ME), or operations research (OR).
+Grading procedure and results of the oral examination: If the student's performance in the oral exam is not satisfactory, the student will be dismissed from the program.
+He or she may be granted a master's degree if the requirements are met; otherwise, the student may continue to fulfill the requirements for a master's degree in industrial engineering (IE), mechanical engineering (ME), or operations research (OR).

-Upon successfully passing the oral exam, the student continues in the PhD program and upon passing all the required course work, he or she will become a PhD candidate.
-The results of the written and oral exams and any recommended course work become part of the student’s record.
+Upon successfully passing the oral exam, the student continues in the PhD program.
+Upon passing all the required course work, he or she will become a PhD candidate.
+The results of written and oral exams and any recommended course work will become part of the student’s record.

-The preliminary qualifying examination process provides means for reevaluation for students who fail one or more exams on their first attempt.
-Only the student’s research advisor may request the MIE graduate affairs committee to reevaluate the student’s failed exams using the appeal form found at the link.
+The preliminary qualifying examination process provides means for reevaluation for students who fail one or more exams to appeal the Graduate Affairs Committee decision.
+All communications related to these examinations should be coordinated through the student’s research advisor.
+Only the student’s research advisor may request the MIE Graduate Affairs Committee to reevaluate the student’s failed exams using the appeal form found at the link.